Drupal’s admin UI & how it compares to WordPress

 As of version 5.0, WordPress includes their much anticipated Gutenberg editor experience.
 This editing format is sleek, modern, and very intuitive.
 You start with a title and then continue piecing together chunks of content by selecting various types of “blocks” to build the page with.
 Blocks are a single, reusable type of content such as a heading or paragraph of text, an image or gallery, a list, a quote, etc. Custom blocks can be created and plugins may also add additional blocks that content creators can use.
 Along the right side of the page is a settings pane.
 This pane provides various page specific settings and customizations such as page visibility, featured image, an option to allow comments, etc. Additional settings for the currently selected content block also appears here.

 Out-of-the-box, creating a new piece of content looks like the screenshot above.
-Content in Drupal could potentially be something wildly different than just a basic page, so Drupal defaults to a standard “field based” editing interface where the different fields that are configured to make up the content are laid out on the page.
+Content in Drupal could potentially be something wildly different than just a basic page, so Drupal defaults to a standard “field-based” editing interface where the different fields that are configured to make up the content are laid out on the page.
 All editors need to do is fill in the blanks.
-Field types can be text (with an optional WYSIWYG editor), and image, a file upload, a date, and anything else you can imagine.
+Field types can be text (with an optional WYSIWYG editor), an image, a file upload, a date, and anything else you can imagine.
 This again is where Drupal’s flexibility is both an advantage and a curse.
 The advantage is that a type of content can be anything you can imagine, but the downside is that someone has to configure that content type first.
-The field based editing experience is provided by default to ensure the editing experience is consistent across different content types.
+The field-based editing experience is provided by default to ensure the editing experience is consistent across different content types.

 Here’s the important thing to know about Drupal.
 Drupal doesn’t like to make assumptions as to what your editing experience should be.
 As an example, a used car dealership, a national newspaper, and an online retailer will all have entirely different content editing requirements.
 Drupal doesn’t want to get in your way and it doesn’t try to.
 What it does do is give you a solid foundation to create YOUR ideal editing experience.
 This might not be ideal for organizations and businesses with simple website requirements, but for those with complex workflows and unique requirements, Drupal is ideal.